-As our economy grows, the vast majority of new jobs require education beyond a high school diploma—but fewer than half of North Carolinians ages 25-44 have a high-quality postsecondary degree or credential.
+As our economy grows, the vast majority of new jobs require education beyond a high school diploma—but fewer than half of North Carolinians ages 25-44 have a high quality credentials or post secondary degrees.
 And North Carolinians from economically disadvantaged backgrounds are disproportionately affected; far fewer earn postsecondary credentials than students with greater economic stability.
 The attainment rate also varies—sometimes significantly so—by race and ethnicity.
 While Asian and white residents consistently outpace the state attainment average, Black, Hispanic, and Native residents consistently fall below that average.

 The result?
 Our education system and our economy are out of sync.
 Job seekers struggle to find jobs, and employers struggle to find the talent they need to fill openings.
 If we stay on the trajectory projected in 2019 of increased degrees and credentials, by 2030, North Carolina will still fall short by at least 400,000 individuals with the skills needed to fill our state's projected jobs' needs.